Posted by on August 03, 2012 in Blog

 This week also brought new developments in US support to the Syrian opposition, including a public State Department statement pledging an additional $12 million in humanitarian assistance, and a report by Reuters detailing secret support from President Obama to armed Syrian opposition groups.

 Al-Jazeera has introduced a very useful interactive tool that helps you track the latest defections and eliminations of members of the Assad regime.
 The percentage of red dots indicating defections in the “Senior Military and Security Officials” circle is particularly noteworthy, exposing what might be the regime’s most vulnerable spot.
-Check it out.blog comments powered by Disqus
+Check it out.comments powered by Disqus